Yamahibiki stable

-Yamahibiki stable (山響部屋, Yamahibiki-beya) is a stable of sumo wrestlers, part of the Dewanoumi ichimon or group of stables.
-It was set up in 1985 as Kitanoumi stable by former yokozuna Kitanoumi, who branched off from Mihogaseki stable.
-It absorbed Hatachiyama stable in 2006, following the death of its head coach, former ōzeki Hokuten'yū.
-In May 2010 it also absorbed Kise stable, which was forced to close after its stablemaster, former maegashira Higonoumi, was implicated in the selling of tournament tickets to yakuza members.
+Yamahibiki stable (山響部屋, Yamahibiki-beya) is a stable of sumo wrestlers, part of the Dewanoumi or group of stables.
+It was set up in 1985 as Kitanoumi stable by former Kitanoumi, who branched off from Mihogaseki stable.
+It absorbed Hatachiyama stable in 2006, following the death of its head coach, Hokuten'yū.
+In May 2010 it also absorbed Kise stable, which was forced to close after its stablemaster, Higonoumi, was implicated in the selling of tournament tickets to yakuza members.
 As a result of this move the stable had 46 wrestlers, making it by some margin the largest stable in sumo at this time.
 It was the first stable to have over 40 wrestlers since Futagoyama stable in 1998, and had difficulty in finding room for so many.
-As a result, Kise was allowed to reestablish the stable in April 2012, and all former members of Kise stable, as well as newcomers Jōkōryū and Sasanoyama who had been recruited by Kise-oyakata, joined the reconstituted stable again.
+As a result, Kise was allowed to reestablish the stable in April 2012, and all former members of Kise stable, as well as newcomers Jōkōryū and Sasanoyama who had been recruited by Kise, joined the reconstituted stable again.

+As of May 2026, the stable has 13 active wrestlers.